If an employee has two years’ or more service they can only be fairly dismissed for one of the following reasons:

 - The employee should be given the right to be accompanied at the hearing by a workplace colleague or a trade union representative.

-- The employee must be given the right to appeal any disciplinary sanction, and, if he/she exercises that right, an appeal hearing should be held.
+- The employee should be given the right to appeal any disciplinary sanction, and, if he/she exercises that right, an appeal hearing should be held.

 Regard should be had by both employers and employees to the ACAS Code of Practice on Disciplinary and Grievance Procedures.
 An Employment Tribunal will take into account whether parties have followed the Code or not, and if an Employment Tribunal considers that an employer or employee has unreasonably failed to follow the Code it may make up to a 25% adjustment to any compensation awarded in an unfair dismissal claim.

-In cases of poor performance employers will generally be expected to follow a procedure similar to that outlined for a disciplinary case.
+In cases of poor performance employers will generally be expected to follow a procedure broadly similar to that outlined for a disciplinary case.
 In most instances there will be an expectation that the employer should clearly communicate the shortcomings in performance and give the employee the opportunity to improve.
+Typically, the procedure will involve issuing a series of warnings culminating in the employee’s dismissal if they cannot demonstrate the required improvements over a reasonable time period.
 In cases concerning ill health, fairness will be principally about taking into account up to date medical evidence.
 Evidently, if an employee has a disability the employer needs to consider its duty to make reasonable adjustments within any procedure that it follows (see Discrimination).

 Posted on 05/10/2016 in Legal UpdatesBack to Knowledge